 Diversification is Key

 Avoid over-reliance on a single supplier for any critical component.
-Reduce dependence on any one country by exploring alternative international sources in regions like Southeast Asia, India, or North America, a strategy supported by USSC recommendations.
+Reduce dependence on a single country by exploring alternative international sources in regions like Southeast Asia, India, or North America, a strategy supported by USSC recommendations.

 Strengthening Local Capabilities